 Antibiotics, inhaled drugs to thin airway secretions, and physical maneuvers to clear airway secretions

 Inhaled bronchodilators and sometimes corticosteroids for responders

-Usually pancreatic enzyme supplementation
+Usually pancreatic enzyme and vitamin supplementation

 High-calorie diet (sometimes requiring supplemental enteral tube feedings)

 In patients with specific variants, CFTR modulators consisting of a CFTR potentiator or combination of CFTR correctors and a CFTR potentiator